pesuyn/AR-APP/README.md

 **Tools:**
 - Phone or Tablets are running Android with front-facing camera.

-## Status of the Project
-**Accomplishment**
-- Detection of real faces using ARCore .
-- Created diversity of filters for applying filters to real faces.
-- Apply filters to real faces.

 ## Prerequisites
 - You have installed all the Deployment environment/System Requirements.
 - You have a basic understanding of Java.